AYAXGVLVI5/datacleaningprojectcoursera1/README.md

 ## Purpose

-The purpose of this analysis is to demostrate the ability to collect and handle data to clean the data set tho show some results.
+The purpose of this analysis is to demostrate the ability to collect and handle data to clean the data set and get some primary results.
+For this I'm using R statistical software.
+The code for the data cleaning and creating the tidy dataset is run_analysis.r

 Results can be seen in the tidysetofmeans.txt file created automatically by the run_analysis script